 As a consequence of the clear evidence of carcinogenicity, there have been few studies of other possible toxic end-points, and even fewer studies of tests on humans due to the demonstrable evidence of carcinogenicity.

 It is important to note that although carcinogenic, the FDA has determined that NDMA in small amounts is acceptable.
 According to the FDA, consuming up to 0.096 micrograms or 0.32 parts per million (ppm) of NDMA per day is considered reasonably safe for human ingestion based on lifetime exposure.
 FDA has set the acceptable daily intake limit for NDMA at 0.096 micrograms or 0.32 ppm for ranitidine.
 However, a recent test of ranitidine conducted by Valisure, a pharmacy/laboratory based in Connecticut, showed that one 150 mg tablet of Zantac produced 3 milligrams of NDMA, 1,700 times the exposure level found to be carcinogenic in some studies.
 These findings were reported to the FDA in June 2019 and ultimately led to the FDA issuing an announcement that ranitidine medicines, including Zantac, contained NDMA, the cancer-causing carcinogen.

-ZANTAC LAWSUITS: WHAT COMPENSATION CAN A PERSON RECOVER IN A ZANTAC CANCER LAWSUIT?
+ZANTAC LAWSUITS: WHAT COMPENSATION CAN BE RECOVERED IN A ZANTAC CANCER LAWSUIT?

 If you took Zantac and have been diagnosed with cancer, our attorneys will be seeking the following damages for you:

 Past and future medical expenses that result from your diagnosis and treatment